VLA CASA Imaging-CASA5.5.0

 It would be a good exercise to use the viewer to plot both the primary beam corrected image, and the original cleaned image and compare the intensity (Jy/beam) values, which should differ slightly.

 Imaging Spectral Cubes

-For spectral line imaging using CASA tclean, set specmode='cube', and the width parameter accepts wither frequency or velocity values.
+For spectral line imaging using CASA tclean, set specmode='cube, and the width parameter accepts either frequency or velocity values.
 Both options will create a spectral axis in frequency, but entering a velocity width will add an additional velocity label.

 The following keywords are important for spectral modes (velocity in this example):

 # In CASA specmode = 'cube' # Spectral definition type (mfs, cube, cubedata, cubesource) nchan = -1 # Number of channels (planes) in output image; -1 = all data specified by spw, start, and width parameters. start = '' # Velocity of first channel: e.g '0.0km/s'(''=first channel in first SpW of MS) width = '' # Channel width e.g '-1.0km/s' (''=width of first channel in first SpW of MS) outframe = '' # spectral reference frame of output image; '' =input veltype = 'radio' # Velocity definition of output image restfreq = '' # Rest frequency to assign to image (see help) perchanweightdensity = False # Whether to calculate weight density per channel in Briggs style weighting or not

 The spectral dimension of the output cube will be defined by these parameters and tclean will regrid the visibilities to it.
 Note that invoking cvel before imaging is in most cases not necessary, even when two or more measurement sets are being provided at the same time.

 The cube is specified by a start velocity in km/s or MHz, the nchan number of channels and a channel width (where the latter can also be negative for decreasing velocity cubes).